Hover over the images to read the committee members bio and click on their image to take you through to their twitter.

 Pixie Stardust is the Metadata and Special Collections Librarian at Flinders University, where she manages 160 amazing collections and catalogues all the things.
 Pixie is the Secretary of the SA Library & Information Network (SALIN) and a member of the Australian Society of Archivists (ASA) SA branch committee and the ASA 2019 Conference Committee.

-James Wilson is a Reference Librarian at the University of South Australia with experience in Copyright, Acquisitions, Academic Teams and Repository Services.
+James Wilson is a Support Librarian at the University of South Australia with experience in Copyright, Acquisitions, Academic Teams and Repository Services.
 He is also one of the Regional SA Coordinators for ALIA SNGG.
 James has worked in management roles with Australian Broadcasting Corporation (ABC) and Borders.
 James has finally found his calling in the Library and Information sector.

 Is a Library Officer at the State Library of WA in Perth and part of the ALIA West committee.
 Has a Graduate Diploma in Information and Library Studies, a Bachelor of Communications and Masters of Professional Communications in screen studies.